 The Smartly MBA is 100% online and 100% free for students.

 Folks, hang onto your hats.
 The free MBA has finally arrived.
 Over the past several years we’ve seen a variety of business education options tailored toward price-sensitive students.
-Starting around 2012, MOOCs made it possible to get a top-tier business education for free, minus the degree of course.
-(That, of course, was the goal that launched this website.)
+Starting around 2012, MOOCs made it possible to get a top-tier business education for free (minus the degree of course).

-But, a new provider, Smartly, has done them all one better.
-Smartly is offering the first truly free MBA degree.
+Still, none of them has managed to do what Smartly has done.
+Smartly offers the only truly free MBA degree.
 Not a scholarship, not free-to-audit, but a fully free business education resulting in an MBA degree.

 How the Smartly MBA Works